shanevanheerden/shanevanheerden.github.io/_posts/2023-08-28-an-interview-with-shane-van-heerden.md

   - name: 4.
 What are the top three tasks you would complete day-to-day?
   - name: 5.
 What are the top skills you need to master to succeed in your role?
   - name: 6.
 What advice would you give to someone looking to develop into the position you are in?
   - name: 7.
-What's been your highlight at Luno?
+What has been your highlight at Luno?

 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.